FelixFourcolor/noteblock-generator/README.md

                     // Octave number can be inferred from the instrument's range.
                     // For example, using the harp whose range is F#3 - F#5,
                     // "fs" is inferred as "fs 4", "fs^" as "fs 5", and "fs_" as "fs 3".
-                    // See minecraft's documentation for the range of each instrument.
+                    // See Minecraft's documentation for the range of each instrument.

                     // Duration is the number of steps.
 For example, if a voice has
                     // 4/4 time and use time 8, a quarter note has duration 2.